 CILR can be applied periodically or opportunistically (e.g. just before a CDLW width increase command) to minimize reconnection latency by reducing or eliminating T0 training time at link reconnection.
 Each device must take CILR training time into account when determining the amount of T0 training time required at link reconnection.
 The conditions used to invoke CILR are CLMC implementation specific and are outside the scope of this specification.

 Devices that support CILR have implementation specific hardware mechanisms for tracking T0 training time requirements.
 The CLMC has an implementation specific method to determine when to apply CILR.
-The mechanism to determine if lanes above the width programmed by software in the Link Control register is implementation-specific.

 8.6.8.1 CILR Software Initialization Requirements